rougin/dexterity/README.md

 print_r($item->toArray());
 ```

-Each item from the `Result` class can also be parsed manually using the `parseRow` class:
+Each item from the `Result` class can also be parsed manually using the `asRow` class:

 ``` php
 namespace Acme\Depots;